VirusTotal/yara-x/site/content/docs/modules/macho.md

 ### has_export(export)

-Returns true if the Mach-O parsed expors contain `export`
+Returns true if the Mach-O parsed exports contain `export`
 - `export` is case-insensitive.

 #### Example